sourcebots/docs/content/api/servo-board/ultrasound.md

 {{% /notice %}}

 ## Reading a distance
-Assuming you wired the _trigger_ pin to pin 6, and the _echo_ pin to pinn 7, you can query the distance from the sensor using:
+Assuming you wired the _trigger_ pin to pin 6, and the _echo_ pin to pin 7, you can query the distance from the sensor using:

 ```python
 r.servo_board.read_ultrasound(6, 7)